Wisdom in treatment of our adrenals

-Both high cortisol and low cortisol can cause problems raising NDT, first causing hyper-like symptoms from excess adrenaline, then causing too much RT3.
+Both high cortisol and low cortisol can cause problems raising Natural Desiccated Thyroid or T3, first causing hyper-like symptoms from excess adrenaline, then causing too much RT3.

-TREATMENT: Since this is simply a stress pattern of healthy adrenal function, patients use certain adaptogens at least three times a day which help even out your body’s response to stress, both raising low and lowering high.
+TREATMENT: Since this see-saw result is simply a stress pattern of healthy adrenal function, patients use certain adaptogens at least three times a day which help even out your body’s response to stress, both raising low and lowering high.
 Examples include Ashwagandha, Rhodiola, Relora, Eleuthero, Maca, Schisandra, etc. Patients will often combine them, or take alone.
 Patients also state they usually need more than the recommended dose on a bottle.
 Janie keeps these on hand to use if she’s going through prolonged stress.
 Many are described in Chapter 15 of the revised STTM book.
 Also see pages 106 – 108 in the revised STTM book.

 3) Low Cortisol

-Low Cortisol is defined when three or more are low (two of those results being low could also qualify).
-This is where the term “adrenal fatigue” comes into play, though it could also be called adrenal insufficiency or hypocortisolism (See the excellent Chapter 15 in the STTM II book–a highly recommended chapter!)
+Low Cortisol can happen with one low, two or three lows, or all four lows on saliva.
+This is where the term “adrenal fatigue” comes into play, though it could also be called adrenal insufficiency or hypocortisolism (See the excellent Chapter 15 in the STTM II book–a highly recommended chapter by a practitioner!)

-Low cortisol like this is not treated as well with adaptogens, Adaptogens work far better with the stress response of healthy adrenal function, such as high, low, high, low or vice versa on a saliva test.
-Yes, some report they feel a bit better having very low cortisol and using adaptogen….but they continue to have that low cortisol, which will prevent you from getting out of your hypothyroid state.
+Low cortisol is not treated as well with adaptogens, patients report.
+Adaptogens work far better with the stress response of healthy adrenal function, such as high, low, high, low or vice versa on a saliva test.
+Yes, some report they feel a bit better having very low cortisol and using adaptogens….but they continue to have that low cortisol, which will prevent you from getting out of your hypothyroid state.

 POINTS OF INTEREST